 If it’s a Sunday and you’re into Psytrance don’t miss the epic Hilltop Sunday Psytrance parties in Vagator.

-So there’s my suggestion of the best places to visit in Goa in 3 days for your 3 day Goa trip plan.
-There is a lot more to see and your holiday will be pretty action packed with this 3 day Goa itinerary but there’s so much to do here and that’s about as much you can pack into 3 days in Goa.
+Your holiday will be pretty action packed with this itinerary but there’s so much to do in Goa and this is about as much you can realistically pack into 3 days in Goa.